SspStark/k-NN-Algorithm/README.md

 - To classify a new data point, the algorithm identifies the k training data points in the dataset that are closest to the new point based on a distance metric (commonly Euclidean distance).
 - We choose the most frequent target label among the target labels of the k nearest points.

+**Euclidean Distance**: Vector Notation
+- position can also be represented as a nD vector, [a1,a2,....,an] , [b1,b2,....,bn]
+- squareroot((a1-b1)^2 + (a2-b2)^2+........+(an-bn)^2)

 Majority Voting:
 - For classification, the algorithm assigns the class label that is most frequent among the k-nearest neighbors to the new data point.
 This is often referred to as majority voting.

+For a new input:
+- Compute the distance of the new input to all inputs.
+- Sort the data based on the distance.
+- Choose the majority among k nearest data.

 Choosing k:
 - The choice of the parameter k (the number of neighbors) is a crucial aspect.
 A smaller k can lead to more sensitive models, while a larger k can make the model more robust but potentially less sensitive to local variations.
 - So k value should not be very small and should not be very large.
 - k is a Hyperparameter, to choose the k at first we take a random value, by tuning and based on Performance Metric we choose the k value.

-For a new input:
-- Compute the distance of the new input to all inputs.
-- Sort the data based on the distance.
-- Choose the majority among k nearest data.

 Considerations:
 - k-NN Model doesn't learn any complicated mathematical models, Just memorizes the training data.